wutthipatc/Anymind-CQRS/README.md

 * Clone this repository to your local machine
 * Open the application using IntelliJ Idea
 * **Run the `sbt` command from terminal inside the project to start `sbt shell` or you can use `sbt shell view` on Menu bar from IntelliJ and run command** `run` or **click on play button Main object to start the application**
+* The Http server is run on `localhost:8080`.
+YOu can use Postman collection to by pass this setting.
 * Press ctrl+c to stop sbt shell or press stop button from the IDE

 ### Enjoy calling APIs via Postman and see the result